Here is why you should choose organic for your child, and what the benefits are of organic skincare, products and clothes for your baby.

 House of Fraser and John Lewis also sell a handful of organic clothes for your little one, and now that you know what to look for, you can get shopping chemical-free (and guilt-free)!

 Hint!
-But some brands can be found online on different trusted websites for much less than they sell them in store or on their websites.
+But some brands can be found online on different trusted websites for much less than they sell them in store or on their official websites.
 Below are a few we have scouted just for you:

 By Kite. £6.00 less than on their website!
 Buy now